My Automated Content Pipeline

 The only step in the pipeline that requires human action.
 Everything before and after is automated.

-Process & Render Clips
+Process & Combine Clips

 Upload & Schedule